| |

 Second, you’ll have the best selection of rental cars in Florence.

 Third, Florence is the closest major city (with a solid airport) to the main regions of Tuscany we touched on above.
-It’ll take about an hour and 15 minutes to get from Florence to Siena, your first stop on this Tuscany itinerary.
+It’ll take about an hour and 15 minutes to get from Florence to Siena, your first stop on this itinerary.

 Another airport to look at – and this is actually the airport we flew into – is Bologna Guglielmo Marconi Airport (BLQ).
 It’s about 45 minutes north of Florence (which means 2 hours to Siena), but it’s a good alternative and you might be able to find slightly cheaper rental cars and flights.